 - Dispose of them in sewer or stormwater systems.

-Hazardous household items can be taken to drop-off centres operated by Green Industries SA.
+Hazardous household items can be taken to the free Household Chemicals and Paint Drop-off Centres operated by Green Industries SA.
 This is a free service for all households.

 - Acids and alkalis

 - Brake fluid and coolants

 - Liquid paints – oil and water-based up to 100 litres

 - Pool chemicals

 - Fluorescent light globes